Characterization for a generic construction of bent functions and its consequences: Introduction

 where $f$ is a bent function on $\mathbb{F}_{2^n}$, $F$ is a Boolean function on $\mathbb{F}_2^r$, and $\phi=(\phi_1,\phi_2,\ldots, \phi_r)$ is an $(n,r)$-function.
-In fact, the research on the bent-ness of $h$ can be dated back to \cite{Carlet-2006}, where Carlet presented a sufficient condition for a particular case (called Carlet function) of $h$ to be bent, that is, the case of $h$ to be bent when $r=2$, $f=f_1$, $\phi_1=f_1+f_2$, $\phi_2=f_1+f_3$ and $F(x_1,x_2)=x_1x_2$ in \eqref{eqintro1}.
+In fact, the research on the bent-ness of $h$ can be dated back to \cite{Carlet-2006}, where Carlet presented a sufficient condition for a particular case of $h$ to be bent.
 That sufficient condition had been proved by Mesnager \cite{Mesnager} to be necessary.
-Mesnager \cite{Mesnager} also studied the bent-ness of two particular cases of Carlet function.
-The first particular case is to let $f_2(x)=f_1(x)+{\rm Tr}_1^n(ax)$ and $f_3(x)=f_1(x)+{\rm Tr}_1^n(bx)$ for some $a,b\in\mathbb{F}_{2^n}^*$; and the second particular case is to let $f_3(x)=f_1(x)+{\rm Tr}_1^n(ax)$ for some $a\in \mathbb{F}_{2^n}^*$ in Carlet function, from which Mesnager obtained a lot of bent functions and gave their duals.
-Thereafter, several papers, such as \cite{Li et al.-2021, TangCM, WangLB, Xiexi, XuGK, ZhLJ1, ZhLJ}, were done for generalizing Carlet and Mesnager's works.
-The main results of those papers are listed in Table \ref{intro}.
+Mesnager \cite{Mesnager} also studied the bent-ness of two particular cases of Carlet function, from which Mesnager obtained a lot of bent functions and gave their duals.
+Thereafter, several papers (such as \cite{Li et al.-2021, TangCM, WangLB, XuGK, ZhLJ1}) were done for generalizing Carlet's and Mesnager's works.

-In this paper, we continue to study the bent-ness of $h$ defined in \eqref{eqintro1}.
-By analysing carefully many previous results on the constructions of bent functions in the form \eqref{eqintro1}, we obtain a framework on the constructions of bent functions, which unifies many previous constructions of bent functions in \cite{Carlet-2006, Li et al.-2021, Mesnager, TangCM, WangLB, XuGK, ZhLJ1}.
-This framework also enables us to find another efficient construction of bent functions.
-Based on that, we obtain a number of concrete bent functions and determine their duals.
-Consequently, we find that our results cover many previously known bent functions.
+In this letter, we obtain a characterization for the generic construction of bent functions given in \cite{Li et al.-2021}, which enables us to find another efficient construction of bent functions.
+This characterization also enables us to provide a positive answer on the problem of bent function proposed in Conclusion of \cite{Li et al.-2021}.